eygilbert/egdb_intl/Readme.md

 Check if a database exists in directory, and if so return its type and the maximum number of pieces for which it has data.
 The return value of the function is 0 if a database is found, and its type and piece info are written to the reference arguments.
 The return value is non-zero if no database is found.
-In this case the values for egdb_type and max_pieces are undefined on return.
+In this case the values for egdb_type and max_pieces are unchanged on return.